datacarpentry/datacarpentry.github.io/pages/workshops-attend.md

 ### What to expect if you're attending a workshop

 - Workshops are hands-on.
 Plan to bring your laptop and be prepared to work along!
-- We use the Software Carpentry [Code of Conduct](http://software-carpentry.org/conduct.html) and instructors and participants are required to follow this code to ensure a friendly learning environment for all partipants.
+- We use a [Code of Conduct](http://www.datacarpentry.org/code-of-conduct/) and instructors and participants are required to follow this code to ensure a friendly learning environment for all partipants.
 - Workshops are typically two full days of focused instruction.
 Individual modules last 1.5 to 3 hours and are separated by breaks or lunch.